RobinWeitzel/nn-project/_posts/2019-05-13-simple-captions.md

 date:   2019-05-13 13:11:00 +0200
 tags: project encoding model caption
 ---
-In this post I train a neural network to say what the last move was by showing it the board state before and after the move.
+In this post I train a neural network to output what the last move was by showing it the board state before and after the move.
 This task can easily be done by traditional, non-neural chess engines.
 However, it showcases that our model can not just recite a chess board (see last post for more info about this) but also interpret it.
 That's critical for our last step, generating explanations for moves.